-- 1. Conceive of and articulate a vision for a culture at work and for leadership at work nan be able to communicate that vision to multiple stakeholders in a variety of ways that inspire and engage them in its fruition - 3.
-Go beyond simply identifying and placing on a poster workplace values.
-Learn how to discern which values are mission-critical, then define them, behavioralize them and institutionalize them; weaving them into all major workplace operations so that values actually matter. - 4.
+- 1. Conceive of and articulate a vision for a culture at work and for leadership at work - 2.
+Be able to communicate a vision to multiple stakeholders in a variety of ways - 3.
+Go beyond identifying appropriate workplace values by learning how to define them, behavioralize them and institutionalize them, weaving them into all major workplace operations - 4.
 Identify specific practices, habits and norms that, if left in place, will overtly or inadvertently sabotage all value-based initiatives - 5.
-Differentiate between leadership values and virtues; assess the strength of key leadership virtues, such as courage, acceptance and fortitude; then learn how to integrate virtues into daily practice and individual development plans - 6.
-Determine which vestiges-of-old that need to be left behind so that leaders and teams can move onto achieve new goals and create new cultures.
+Differentiate between leadership values and virtues; assess the strength of key leadership virtues and integrate practices into individual development plans - 6.
+Engage in "P Wheel" assessments that can help a leader evaluate processes, protocols, policies, etc. that are hindering the forward movement of people, performance and plans; and plan for releasing those vestiges so that progress can be made